Lifestyle Changes to Manage Obesity

 type 2 diabetes

-lose weight and lower their diabetes medicines.
+lose weight and lower their diabetes medications.
 If you are interested in buying a portion-control plate, you'll find a lot of information online.

 While you make dietary changes, also think about the kinds of beverages that you typically choose.
 For example, if you like to have a 12-ounce can of regular soda with your lunch, this drink adds about 150 calories to your meal.
 For a healthier option, have a glass of water or a diet soda instead.
 You can quench your thirst without the extra calories.